yellowbrickcode/yellowbrickcode/README.md

 # Hi :wave: I'm Sarah
 I love solving problems and making things.
-I don't mind what language or framework I used to do that and I love to learn.
+I don't mind what language or framework I use to do that and I love to learn.
 Most of my experience is with C#, .Net, Javascript/Typescript, Vue & React.
+I love working with cloud platforms.
+Most of my experience is in Azure, but I've used AWS a bit here and there.

 🏴󠁧󠁢󠁷󠁬󠁳󠁿 Based in Wales, UK.